22 of the best food vendors at Glastonbury and where to find them - from Goan fish curry to £6 pie and chips

 With live music, art, wellness, a cinema and kids' play areas, there's a lot more to this festival than just the bands, and food and drink are definitely not overlooked.

-With hundreds of food and drink stalls there's plenty of choice - from Goan fish curry to mac and cheese.
+With hundreds of food and drink stalls there's plenty of choice - from Goan fish curry to bargain late night pie and chips.

 Meal deal options could include dishes such as Thai curry and rice, katsu wrap, kids meal and a drink or a breakfast combo.